dotm/dotm.github.io/_posts/2017-07-03-relationship-agency-growth.markdown

 ﻿---
 layout: post
-title: "[Less Wrong Premise] The relationship between agency and growth"
+title: "The relationship between agency and growth [Less Wrong Premise]"
 ---

 Giving more freedom to all people in a population creates more variance of growth.
 Give more agency to all people and some will excel exponentially, some will improve linearly, some will get stuck in a constant plateau, and some will go down asymptotically toward zero.